Types of Radiation Therapy for Mesothelioma

 Mesothelioma tumors are often irregularly shaped and form in separate areas, so targeting the cancer can be complicated.

 To fully target a tumor, doctors now use a technique called intensity-modulated radiation therapy (IMRT).

 The IMRT method alters the strength, pattern, and shape of radiation beams to apply radiation more directly and protect the surrounding tissue.
 This technique allows doctors to conform the radiation beam to the precise shape of the tumor and fine-tune the radiation doses.

 Intraoperative Radiation Therapy

-The IORT approach also prevents damage to healthy tissues because it doesn’t have to pass through the skin from the outside as it does with EBRT.
+The IORT approach also prevents damage to healthy tissues since radiation does not pass through the skin from the outside.

-Only given to early-stage mesothelioma patients, IORT has proven to help further increase life expectancy from surgery-based treatment plans.
-Depending on your exact diagnosis, doctors may recommend the IORT approach with pleural or peritoneal mesothelioma surgeries.
+Only used on early-stage mesothelioma patients, IORT can further increase life expectancy from surgery-based treatment plans.
+Depending on a patient’s exact diagnosis, doctors may recommend the IORT approach with pleural or peritoneal mesothelioma surgeries.